In 1894 Annie Cohen Kopchovsky set out to bicycle around the world in 15 months as Annie Londonderry, and she did. Sort of.

 Kopshovsky was a Boston newspaper ad saleswoman with a husband, three young children and a gift for promotion.
 She accepted a wager to repeat a circuit made by a man a year earlier.
 The terms: she had to earn her way around the globe, had to travel on a bicycle, she could not accept gratuities, and she had to do it alone.
 For proof she would gather signatures along the way at American consulates.

 To get on her way, Kopchovsky needed a sponsor – and she found it in one of the large newspaper advertisers of the day: Londonderry Lithia Waters.

 Lithia Waters were a health craze in the 1880s and 1890s.
 Most were made commercially by adding lithium carbonate to plain old water.
 But at various locations around the country, such as Georgia, Oregon and Arkansas, Lithium occurred naturally in spring water.

 In 1886, the Londonderry Lithia Spring Water Co. took possession of the spring and launched its Londonderry Lithia Water.
 The company sold its product as a health tonic.
 It cured everything from “flatulent dyspepsia” to gout and rheumatism to Bright’s Disease and insomnia.
-Of course, lithium is still used today as a treatment for various mental illnesses.
+Of course, physicians still use lithium today to treat various mental illnesses.

 But the image of a feisty women cyclist breaking so many rules overrode whatever objections her supporters had about the claim to be bicycling around the world.

-By the time Annie ended her journey in Chicago, in 1895, the novelty of her story had worn thin and the press was not paying much attention.
-As she would ride into towns, however, local cyclists would ride along with her and give her encouragement.
+Toward the end of her journey, the novelty of her story had worn thin.
+The press paid little attention.
+As she rode into each town, however, local cyclists rode along with her and gave her encouragement.